overhangio/tutor/docs/local.rst

     tutor run ...

 .. note::
     As of v10.0.0, a locally-running Open edX platform can no longer be accessed from http://localhost or http://studio.localhost.
-Instead, when running ``tutor local quickstart``, you must now decide whether you are running a platform that will be used in production.
+Instead, when running ``tutor local launch``, you must now decide whether you are running a platform that will be used in production.
 If not, the platform will be automatically be bound to http://local.overhang.io and http://studio.local.overhang.io, which are domain names that point to 127.0.0.1 (localhost).
 This change was made to facilitate internal communication between Docker containers.

 Main commands
 -------------